Quick Answer

 Criminal Offences Under PNDCLaw 111

-- If the home is rented then the Landlord may only eject them by obtaining a Court Order
+- Rented Home: The Landlord may only eject them by obtaining a valid Court Order.

-- If the home is a family property then the family may only eject them after six months from the date of death of the deceased
+- Family Property: The extended family may only eject them after six (6) months from the date of death.

-- If the home is public housing/property then they may only be ejected after three months from the date of death of the deceased
+- Public/Government Housing: They may only be ejected after three (3) months from the date of death.

 I need to obtain an LA for my late husband’s estate.
 I have 3 kids all minors Ages 16, 13, 11,.